balena-io/docs/pages/installing/gettingStarted-Humming.md

 __NOTE:__ make 100% sure that the SD card it finds is in fact the correct card.

 Click continue and piFiller will write the SD card.
-This can 5-25 minutes depending on your machine.
+This can take 5-25 minutes depending on your machine.
 Once this is done, skip down to [setting up your device](/#/pages/installing/gettingStarted-Humming.md#setting-up-your-device)

 ### Windows